reubenharry/website/content/maths/Fourier.md

 $$ SNR := \frac{|w(t)|^2}{||q||^2} \leq \frac{1}{C^2}\int\_{-\infty}^{\infty}|V(s)|^2ds$$

-We maximize the SNR be attaining equality in Cauchy-Schwartz.
-Recall that this happens when the two vectors lie in the same span, which here means that $h$ is proportional to $\mathcal{F}ve^{2\pi ist}$.
-(This is the matched filter theorem)
+We maximize the SNR by attaining equality in Cauchy-Schwartz.
+Recall that this happens when the two vectors lie in the same span, which here means that $H$ is proportional to $\mathcal{F}ve^{2\pi ist}$.
+(This is the matched filter theorem, and $H$ in the span is the matched filter).

 ## Spectroscopy